wendelrios/basic_chat/README.md

 # basic_chat
-project developed to learn about websocket protocol
+project developed to learn about websocket protocol with NodeJs